zahidbiscj/habit-tracker/V1_FINAL_REQUIREMENTS.md

    - A goal must be assigned to at least one user
    - A user can have multiple goals assigned
    - A goal can be assigned to all users via "Select All"
+   - Assignments can be edited anytime (add/remove users)
+   - Composite key (goalId, userId) ensures one assignment per user per goal

 2. **Task Completion**:
    - All tasks are Yes/No (boolean)
    - A task can only be filled once per date per user
-   - Users can backfill past dates but not future dates
+   - Users can backfill ANY past date (no limit)
+   - Users cannot fill future dates
+   - No limit on number of tasks per goal

 3. **Soft Delete**:
    - Goals, Tasks, and Assignments are soft-deleted (active = false)
-   - DailyLog entries are never deleted
+   - DailyLog entries are never deleted (preserved for history)

-4. **Date Handling**:
+4. **Date Handling & Goal Visibility**:
    - All dates use YYYY-MM-DD format
-   - Dates are stored in user's local timezone
+   - Dates are stored in Asia/Dhaka timezone (UTC+6)
    - Start Date cannot be in the past
    - End Date must be after Start Date
+   - Users can backfill or edit entries for ANY past date (no time limit)
+   - **Dashboard (current month)**: Only shows goals where today's date is between startDate and endDate
+   - **Dashboard (past/future month selected)**: Shows all goals with any overlap in that month
+   - **Calendar view**: Shows all goals for the selected month range
+   - **Task list**: Shows all goals when month picker is used

 5. **Permissions**:
    - Only admins can create/edit/delete goals
    - Users can only view assigned goals
    - Users can only fill their own daily logs
+   - All users register with role='user' (default)
+   - Admins manually change roles from admin panel

+6. **Notifications**:
+   - Send to all active users (not filtered by goal assignments)
+   - Hourly cloud function checks scheduled notifications
+   - Timezone: Asia/Dhaka (Bangladesh)

 ---